Orson Scott Card: Personal life

 In 1977, Card married Kristine Allen, who is the daughter of Mormon historian James B. Allen.
 The two met when Kristine was in the chorus of a roadshow Card directed before his mission.
 They courted after Card's mission, and Card was impressed with her intellectual rigor.

-During their marriage, they had five children; their son Charles had cerebral palsy and died aged 17; their daughter Erin died the day she was born.
+During their marriage, they have had five children; their son Charles had cerebral palsy and died aged 17; their daughter Erin died the day she was born.
 Card's short story Lost Boys is highly autobiographical, but contains the death of a fictional child.
 One of Card's workshop readers, Karen Fowler, said that Card had pretended to experience the grief of a parent who has lost a child.
 In response, Card realized that the story expressed his grief and difficulty in accepting Charles's disability.
 Card stated that he rarely discusses Charles and Erin because his grief has not faded over time.

-Card and his wife live in Greensboro, North Carolina; their daughter Emily, along with two other writers, adapted Card's short stories Clap Hands and Sing, Lifeloop, and A Sepulchre of Songs for the stage in Posing as People.
+Card and his wife live in Greensboro, North Carolina.
+Their daughter Emily, along with two other writers, adapted Card's short stories Clap Hands and Sing, Lifeloop, and A Sepulchre of Songs for the stage in Posing as People.
 Card suffered a mild stroke on January 1, 2011, and made a full recovery.